 2002 - 2003 Jewson Premier League (Eastern Counties)

-The Club also run a successful Under 18s Team who compete in the Ridgeons Youth League.
+The Club also run a successful Under 18s Team who compete in the Thurlow Nunn Youth League North Division.
 They have twice lifted the Eastern Counties Youth Plate in 2001-2002 and 2004-2005.

 The Fenmen's colours are Red Shirts, Red Shorts and Red Socks.
 Change Strip is Yellow Shirts, Green Shorts and Yellow Socks.

 Biggest Win: 18 - 1 v Rushden (UCL) 1945/46.